 Gulf of Guinea Piracy

-The Gulf of Guinea covers 11,000 square kilometers (4,247sq miles) and stretches from Angola to Senegal.
+The Gulf of Guinea covers 11,000 square kilometres (4,247sq miles) and stretches from Angola to Senegal.

 It is one of the world's most important shipping routes for both oil exports from the Niger Delta and consumer goods to and from Central and West Africa, but it is not well guarded, a combination that creates ideal conditions for piracy.